jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 The usual advice given for socializing without alcohol is to spend less time in bars.

 This is good advice, but it has a glaring flaw: you can obtain alcohol almost anywhere.
-In fact, alcohol has become such a central part of modern American life that there are almost no social events where it’s&nbsp;*not*&nbsp;possible to get a drink.
+In fact, alcohol has become such a central part of modern American life that there are almost no social events where it’s *not* possible to get a drink.

 Sure, it’s a bad idea to get blackout drunk at live music, but they still allow you to buy alcohol there.